My ideal BTRFS setup on Arch Linux

 The command above should create:

-• the file /efi/EFI/GRUB/grubx64.efi
+- the file

-• the directory /efi/grub
+- the directory

 Finally, generate the GRUB configuration: